 Abandoning a well settled company in Hyderabad and joining a start up was something I could not even think of, if the new location had not been Delhi.
 With lots of excitement and travelling passion I arrived in Delhi and started googling for nearby places to hang out during weekends.
 Although it went otherwise and I found myself stick to my bed, AC and junk food.
 It was three months I was in Noida and I didn’t even go to CP.
 Being the first employee in my firm I was developing a new team and had no friends to plan any sort of trip.

-While struggling with google for travel organisers, I found Bikat Adventure and inquired for upcoming events.
+While struggling with google for travel organizers, I found Bikat Adventure and inquired about upcoming events.
 They said they organize trekking, which was certainly not my area of interest.
-Quickly i switched to other organisers and made almost 10 calls in a row.
+Quickly I switched to other organizers and made almost 10 calls in a row.
 None of them was useful.
-A month later I received invitation from Bikat for Beas Kund Trek and I could not resist.
+A month later I received an invitation from Bikat for Beas Kund Trek and I could not resist.
 I thought going somewhere is better than going nowhere.
 And this is how I registered for the event half-heartedly.
 But this didn’t happen so easily.
 I made many calls to bikats and made them clarify my every little query.
 That was my first trek and I was not sure whether I would be able to manage it or not.
 Bikat were so patient, they addressed every single question of mine; from where-to-buy-shoes to which brand of sunscreen will guard more.
 But still, status was same…Doubtful.
 To give me more clarity they even called me to an after-trek-party of a previous batch and gave me a platform to talk to recently returned trekkers.